openmrs/openmrs-contrib-uicommons/README.md

 To get this library You can:
 - Clone the repo: `git clone https://github.com/PawelGutkowski/openmrs-contrib-refapp-ui-lib/tree/v0.1.5`.
-- Install with Bower: `bower install openmrs-contrib-refapp-ui-lib --save`.
+- Install with Bower: `bower install openmrs-contrib-uicommons --save`.
-- Install with npm: `npm install openmrs-contrib-refapp-ui-lib`.
+- Install with npm: `npm install openmrs-contrib-uicommons --save`.

 ## What's included